 You are here: Home > Explore Cumbria > Year of the Coast

-2023 was the Year of the Coast, and we are continuing to celebrate our coastal heritage in 2024 and beyond, giving visitors a chance to discover new, less-explored areas.
+2023 is the Year of the Coast - a year-long calendar of events and activities to shine a spotlight on our coastal heritage and give visitors a chance to discover new, less-explored areas.
 The Lake District, Cumbria is celebrated for lakes, mountains and incredible scenery but it also proudly boasts an epic coastline, from Morecambe Bay and the Furness Peninsula in the south to the Solway Firth in the north.

 A visit to the Cumbrian Coast offers a great day out or an action-packed holiday for all the family.
 Also perfect for a romantic break, a trip with friends or solo exploring.